THE FOLK O’ DANU

 Scathbach looked at her sister and said, “Well, let’s get to it!”

 It was a battle, the countryside suffered, and the menfolk died.
 Carmun was merciless in her poisoning of the land and the suffering of the people.
 She kept her sons separated, knowing the four were on their trail.
 Even the babes had not enough to eat until the Tuatha Dé Danann four forced a showdown.
 The Sidhe was first.
-She approached Lugh who was one of the four to try to beguile him and he lopped off her head, warned by Em’ly who caught the scent of her true intention.
+She approached Lugh who was one of the four to try and beguile him and he lopped off her head, warned by Em’ly who caught the scent of her true intention.
 It was a striking blow to the Carmun who became careless in her fury.

 The god of poetry Ai Mac Ollamain could utter a verse to change the wind and the weather.
 His limerick could still the storm and hypnotize the evil.
 He sang a chorus all the day, “Bring the brothers who sour the land, bring the cruel and smiting hands.
 Bring them here, so the land be done, with the evil sons of the witch, Carmun.”
 He sang it as they marched and as they sat and even as they rested.
 He never stopped his chorus until Cao was repeating it in his mind as well.
 He sensed many of the Fey were reciting with Ai Mac.